 However, hydration from sports drinks that are full of water, sodium, and sugar only focuses on making up for salt and fluid loss.
 These solutions do not address the need to replenish magnesium and potassium in the same way that sodium and water are replenished.

 Most people think that they have a problem with the heat due to the high temperature and humidity.
 That's not true.
 Heat in the cells arises primarily from the lack of minerals and electrolytes, which have the task of transporting the heat out of the cells.

-If there are enough of these elements and enough water, it doesn't matter how hot it is - the cells will never overheat and people will never suffer from sunstroke as the minerals conduct the heat out of the cells.
+If there are enough of these elements and enough water, it does not matter how hot it is - the cells will never overheat and people will never suffer from sunstroke as the minerals conduct the heat out of the cells.